ducdmdo/resolving-fun-problems-daily/README.md

                     - tempNode.next = prevNode
                     - prevNode = tempNode
                     - tempNode = nextNode
+      - Double LinkedList
+      -     Getting node at **index position**
+      -         Taking the advantage of the double linkedlist
+      -             Divide the linkedlist into half. linkedlist.length/2
+      -             if the expected index < length/2
+      -                 then you should only iterate in the first half
+      -             if the expected index > length/2
+      -                 then you should only iterate in the second half
       - Stack
       - Queue
     - Non-linear Data Structure